keploy/community-blog/cloenyzup000q09l49aevafcg.md

 ### 2\.
 Test Scenario Generation

 AI can assist in identifying and generating test scenarios based on user analytics, past test results, and potential use cases.
-This ensures that your E2E tests cover the most critical user paths.
+This ensures that your End-to-End tests cover the most critical user paths.

 ### 3\.
 Test Script Generation